 Plans after Pepperdine Caruso Law: To pass the bar and practice law in Los Angeles

 Favorite Thing about Pepperdine: The amazing people in my class and the unforgettable sunsets.
 Law school isn't easy, but it's a lot more enjoyable with a beautiful environment and people who support you

 Advice for future Pepperdine Caruso Law Students: Keep an open mind about what you want to do with your degree.
 There are so many possibilities and there's so much opportunity to gain exposure to different areas of the law.

 Hometown: Derwood, Maryland

-Undergraduate University and Major: BA, History, Furman University (Greenville, SC), 2004
+Undergraduate University and Major: Furman University - History

-Pepperdine Law Extracurricular Activities: Vice President, Veterans Legal Society
+Pepperdine Caruso Law Extracurricular Activities: Vice President, Veterans Legal Society

 Legal Work: Externed in the Western District of Texas and worked for the Travis County, Texas prosecutor's office.

 Plans after graduation: I plan on moving to Texas and getting a job in the field of labor and employment law.

 Favorite thing about Pepperdine Caruso Law: The faculty, staff and your fellow students are all truly invested in your success.
 Professors are available out of class to help you understand the topics covered in class or for other reasons, such as recommendations, advice, or general conversation.
 The Pepperdine community is truly engaged in the lives of its students and wants the best for all law students.